 Keep in mind that, throughout your blogging journey, there's a good chance that you'll want to adjust your site’s functionality as your traffic grows and your brand matures.
 For that reason, many bloggers opt for platforms that boast a wide variety of apps and plugins that can be used to improve your site’s performance, simplify mundane tasks, market your blog, and run site backups.

 Pick a domain and blog name

 Once you’ve determined your niche and picked a platform, you want to choose and purchase a domain name.
-Shopify makes it easy to search for and register a domain name directly through their portal.
-However, other options exist through hosting companies like Bluehost, or individually through GoDaddy.
-Hosting companies offer free domain names when you sign up for a hosting plan, so this is the most economic option.
+Many platforms, like WordPress or Shopify, make it easy to search for and register a domain name directly through their portal.

-When shopping for a domain name, also consider the website name.
+When shopping for a domain name, also consider the name of your blog itself.
 Unless your goal is to create a portfolio site or personal blog, don’t use your name as a custom domain.
-While you can continue to be the face of the blog, it’s easier to build a stick brand when inventing a creative name that reflects your products and goals.
+While you can continue to be the face of the blog, it’s easier to build a brand when inventing a creative name that reflects your products and goals.
 Choose a domain name that’s unique, easy to spell, fun to say, and memorable.